paszabo/fusion-starter/README.md

 Don't want to use Redux?
 See the next question for some steps on removing Redux.

 ### Do I have to use Redux?
 Nope.
 Redux is useful for applications with more complex data flows.
-If your app is simple, Redux may be overkill.
-In that case, you can uninstall Redux and delete the following folders (and their contents):
+If your app is simple, Redux is overkill.
+Remove Redux like this:
-* actions
-* constants
-* reducers
-* containers
-* store

-Then, update index.js:
+1. Delete the following folders and their contents: actions, constants, reducers, containers, store
- 1. `npm uninstall redux react-redux redux-thunk`.
+2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
- 2. Remove the following imports: `import configureStore from './store/configureStore';` and `import { Provider } from 'react-redux';`
+3. Remove Redux related imports from /src/index.js: `import configureStore from './store/configureStore';`, `import App from './containers/App';` and `import { Provider } from 'react-redux';`
+4. Remove this line from /src/index.js: `const store = configureStore();`
+5. Delete components in /components and create a new empty component.
- 3. Create a new top level component and reference it in the render method.
+6. Replace the call to `<Provider><App/></Provider>` in /src/index.js with a call to the new top level component you just created in step 5.

 ### Why are test files placed alongside the file under test (instead of centralized)?
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
 Spec files are placed in the same directory as the file under test.
 Why?